DOCtorActoAntohich/project-o/Docs/Language Specification.md

 There is no explicit mechanism of `public`, `protected`, and `private` fields or methods.
 However, they are implicitly implemented as follows:
   - Every field is public.
   - Fields do not support write operations from outside the class.
 New values can be written only in methods of this class.
-  - However, reading fields is allowed from anywhere.
+  - However, reading fields are allowed from anywhere.
   - All methods are public.
-  - Calling methods of read-only fields is allowed.
+  - Calling methods of read-only fields are allowed.
 The programmer is responsible for side-effects.

 ### Abstraction